fromTeal/FromTeal-whitepaper/raw-ideas.md

 So, there are many examples of where people created art in a group, creating something much bigger than what each one of them would have been able to create individually.

 Given that, why aren't there more artist groups?
-And to be clear, we're speaking of an extended concept of art, it could be the Velvet Underground, or XEROX PARC, or Watson & Criek & (forgot her name).
+And to be clear, we're speaking of an extended concept of art, it could be the Velvet Underground, or XEROX PARC, or Watson & Crick & Franklin.

 So how is fromTeal going to help generate more beautiful art, & specifically by helping people create art groups, in which the sum is much bigger than it's parts?